spymavro/Coqui-Text-To-Speech-Synthesis/README.md

 **Note**: The synthesized speech examples are demonstrated using various sentences and models.
 The synthesized outputs are saved as `.wav` files, which can be listened to using the IPython display in the notebook.

 ## Results
 The results section will detail the evaluation of synthesized speech from three different models based on their intelligibility and naturalness, rated on a scale from 1 to 5.
-The evaluation process involves [Mean Opinion Scores](https://speech.zone/media/images/Simon_King_Speech_Synthesis_slides_module05_reduced.pdf) from multiple reviewers.
+The evaluation process involves Mean Opinion Scores from multiple reviewers.
+Youn can check the documentation for Mean Opinion Scores at the slides [Speech Synthesis](https://speech.zone/media/images/Simon_King_Speech_Synthesis_slides_module05_reduced.pdf) by Simon King (University of Edinburgh).

 ## Contact
 For any inquiries or collaboration requests, please reach out via GitHub or email at spyros.mauromatis@gmail.com.